Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/requirements/features-and-requirements.md

 ## Nonfunctional Requirements
 <ul>
     <li>Administrators will be able to view analytics on user engagement and learning outcomes</li>
-    <li>Admistrators will have access to data to assess effectiveness of content</li>
+    <li>Administrators will have access to data to assess effectiveness of content</li>
     <li>System must be able to support at least ten concurrent users</li>
         <ul>
             <li>The use of a cloud service provider will allow Piglet Prep to scale with demand</li>